AdobeDocs/commerce-testing/src/pages/functional-testing-framework/credentials.md

 When you test functionality that involves external services such as UPS, FedEx, PayPal, or SignifyD, use the MFTF credentials feature to hide sensitive [data][] like integration tokens and API keys.

-Currently the MFTF supports three types of credential storage:
+Currently MFTF supports three types of credential storage:

 -  **.credentials file**
 -  **HashiCorp Vault**